Get a gift in your mail

 Since I’m from Croatia, I can confirm that the war is over in Bosnia and Herzegovina and has been for more than 20 years, it is just that the country needed to recover and start to market itself for tourists to see how beautiful it is.

-Note: Check if you need a visa to visit Bosnia and Herzegovina, Croatians are not required to have visa to visit Bosnia and Herzegovina.
+Note: Check if you need a visa to visit Bosnia and Herzegovina, Croatians are not required to have visas to visit Bosnia and Herzegovina.

 While visiting Bosnia and Herzegovina you will find a real warmth among people and a community that sticks for one another and will always be together, its beautiful mountains, numerous medieval castle ruins, raftable rivers, impressive waterfalls, and bargain-value skiing.